Uberspace/manual/source/mail-mailboxes.rst

 Your mailbox password has to comply with a set of rules:

-- A minimum lenght of 8 characters.
+- A minimum length of 8 characters.
 - Not only letters.
 - Not only numbers.
 - Not on our deny list.